 5. Membrane thickness and color

 In terms of colors, any color other than white will cost more.
-Also, there is very limited availability of colors.
-Common colors are white, tan and grey.
+Also, the options are rather limited.
+Common colors that don’t have an extra charge are: white, tan and grey.

 Another reason for the high cost of TPO roofing is that it is a specialty material.
 As such, it requires particular tools, installation training and experience.